moondance-labs/tanssi-docs/builders/interact/ethereum-api/precompiles/erc20.md

 Now, you can create a custom token:

 1. Enter the precompile address for the token contract address - `{{networks.dancebox.precompiles.erc20 }}`.
-As soon as you enter the address, the **Token Symbol** and **Token Decimal** fields should automatically populate.
+When you enter the address, the **Token Symbol** and **Token Decimal** fields should automatically populate.
 If they do not, you can enter `UNIT` for the symbol and `18` for the decimal places.
 Recall that the default number of decimals for Tanssi EVM ContainerChains is `18`, the same as Ethereum's token decimals.
 2. Click **Next**

 ![Add Custom Token](/images/builders/interact/ethereum-api/precompiles/erc20/erc-2.webp)